Hongcheng-Gao/Hongcheng-Gao.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: Two papers accepted to NeurIPS 2024 with one Spotlight.
 - *2024.09*: Two papers accepted to EMNLP 2024.
 - *2024.05*: One paper accepted to ACL 2024.
 - *2024.04*: One paper accepted to NAACL 2024.